Includes Airfare, Hotel, Tours, Transfers, Baggage Handling, and more!

 Passport and Visa

-Your passport must be in good condition and valid for at least 6 months following your departure date.
+Your passport must be in good condition and valid for at least 6 months following your date of return from the trip.
 If traveling with a non-US passport, contact your local embassy to ensure this document is the only one needed for passage into Australia, New Zealand, French Polynesia and the United States.

 Visa requirements change frequently and for various reasons.
 As a result, our Personal Vacation Managers are not always able to provide the most current visa information.